m-alani/portfolio_workshops/README.md

   &nbsp;

-We sincerely hope that you'll enjoy the workshops.
+We sincerely hope that you enjoyed the workshops.
 Don't hesitate to give us your feedback (or compliments)

   &nbsp;